lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 Basically, we cascade shadows splits to select the one that matches the view distance and use that index.
 With that information we invoke the `calcVisibility` function.
 Finally, if the debug mode is activated we apply a color to that fragment to identify the cascades we are using.

-Before examining the changes in the `LightingRender` class we will create a new class named `LightSpecConsts` which will create the required structures that will hold specialization constants information.
+Before examining the changes in the `LightRender` class we will create a new class named `LightSpecConsts` which will create the required structures that will hold specialization constants information.
 The class is defined like this:

 ```java
 package org.vulkanb.eng.graph.light;